#%config InlineBackend.figure_format = 'svg'

 x_2 &= 2 \cdot 2 \cdot 10^{-10} - 4 \cdot 10^{-30} = 2^2 \cdot 10^{-10} = 2 x_1

-\end{aligned} x 1 x 2 = 2 ⋅ 1 0 − 10 − 1 0 − 30 = 2 ⋅ 1 0 − 10 = 2 x 0 = 2 ⋅ 2 ⋅ 1 0 − 10 − 4 ⋅ 1 0 − 30 = 2 2 ⋅ 1 0 − 10 = 2 x 1 Thus initially, the iterates double in each step and the change per step is very small.
+\end{aligned} x 0 x 1 x 2 = 1 0 − 10 = 2 ⋅ 1 0 − 10 − 1 0 − 30 = 2 ⋅ 1 0 − 10 = 2 x 0 = 2 ⋅ 2 ⋅ 1 0 − 10 − 4 ⋅ 1 0 − 30 = 2 2 ⋅ 1 0 − 10 = 2 x 1 Thus initially, the iterates double in each step and the change per step is very small.
 This slow change will continue until we get close to the root, i.e.,

 2 k ⋅ 1 0 − 10 ≈ 1 0 10 2^k \cdot 10^{-10} \approx 10^{10} 2 k ⋅ 1 0 − 10 ≈ 1 0 10 which needs k ≈ 67 k \approx 67 k ≈ 67 iterations, after which we have rapid convergence.

 Δ x k = − f ( x k ) f ′ ( x k ) , x k + 1 = x k + Δ x k \Delta x_k = - \frac{f(x_k)}{f'(x_k)}, \qquad x_{k+1} = x_k + \Delta x_k Δ x k = − f ′ ( x k ) f ( x k ) , x k + 1 = x k + Δ x k We can use ∣ f ( x ) ∣ |f(x)| ∣ f ( x ) ∣ as a metric to measure convergence towards the root: ∣ f ( x k ) ∣ |f(x_k)| ∣ f ( x k ) ∣ must decrease monotonically towards zero.
 We will accept the step Δ x k \Delta x_k Δ x k if ∣ f ( x k + 1 ) ∣ < ∣ f ( x k ) ∣ | f(x_{k+1})| < |f(x_k)| ∣ f ( x k + 1 ) ∣ < ∣ f ( x k ) ∣ , otherwise halve the step size Δ x k ← 1 2 Δ x k \Delta x_k \leftarrow \half \Delta x_k Δ x k ← 2 1 Δ x k .
 We can halve the step size repeatedly until reduction in ∣ f ( x ) ∣ |f(x)| ∣ f ( x ) ∣ is obtained; such a step size always exists.
-Moreover, to prevent wild oscillations of the iterates, the step size can also be restricted, e.g., dont allow step size to more than double in successive steps
+This can be summarised in this algorithm.

 ∣ Δ x k ∣ ≤ 2 ∣ Δ x k − 1 ∣ |\Delta x_k| \le 2 |\Delta x_{k-1}| ∣Δ x k ∣ ≤ 2∣Δ x k − 1 ∣ Example 7 (Complex roots)

-Newton method can converge to complex root if we start with a complex initial guess.
+Newton method can converge to a complex root if we start with a complex initial guess.
 The roots of

 f ( x ) = x 5 + 1 f(x) = x^5 + 1 f ( x ) = x 5 + 1 lie on the unit circle in the complex plane.
 We can write